 1828: Round trip UK to Van Diemens Land, convict transport, 192 covicts and passengers (source passenger list, the surgeon’s sick journal still exists).
 The 1827 and 1828 Lloyds registers list her as still sailing to India, still owned by Beadle&Co, and now rated at 581 tons.
 She is still ship-rigged, but now sheathed with felt and copper on boards, and has undergone repairs.
 Above all she is now classified as E1 last surveyed in 1825, amended to class E1 surveyed in Feb 1827.
 The 1829 Lloyds Register shows her sailing to Van Diemens Land and New South Wales.
 The Hobart Town Courier for 30 Aug 1828 reports her about to leave for Calcutta.

 1831, Feb-Apr.
-Correspondence concerning the William Miles being ordered to take casualties and portuguese prisoners to UK, after the RN apprehended a Portuguese slave ship near Sierra Leone Feb-Apr 1831; sailing West Africa-Portsmouth (Source House of Lords Sessional Papers 1801-1833, Vol 313 1831-1832).
+Correspondence concerning the William Miles being ordered to take and feed casualties and portuguese prisoners to the UK, after the RN had apprehended a Portuguese slave ship near Sierra Leone in Feb-Apr 1831; sailing West Africa-Portsmouth (Source House of Lords Sessional Papers 1801-1833, Vol 313 1831-1832).
 The Lloyds Registers show she was still sailing from London to NSW in 1830, then London to Sierra Leone in 1831, having changed owners again, and still ship-rigged.

 1834-1839 With Ralph Kindley as master (source his life, and Lloyds Registers).
 Up to 1833, she was still ship-rigged, still sailing to Sierra Leone.
 Then in 1834 came a change of ownersip, in 1834 she was in London now barque-rigged, having undergone major repairs, class E1 surveyed in Nov 1833.
 She then sailed to Mobile and New Orleans (USA).
 Kindley died on board in 1840, sailing from West Africa to the USA according to the probate proceedings held in New York.